Lamukhin/RestApiForVladimir/README.md

 # RestApiForVladimir
-All necessary info about the programm is stored on src/main/resources/info
+All required info about the programm is stored on src/main/resources/info